Music Tech Academy

 A student in the music department at Edinburgh Napier University

-The course runs for seven weeks at Edinburgh Napier University’s Merchiston campus.
+The course runs for six weeks at Edinburgh Napier University’s Merchiston campus.
 The course is taught using a flipped classroom methodology, where learners engage with preparative online activities and then consolidate their learning through completing the project tasks in class.
 A Moodle Community virtual learning environment supports students’ learning through interaction with tutors, participants and online resources, and through sharing their own work and critiquing the work of others.

 Corin Anderson, Course Tutor discusses the Music Tech Academy in more detail